Raccoons-Rise-Up/client-godot/README.md

 3. [Contributing](#contributing)

 ## Setup
+Note: The [server](https://github.com/Kittens-Rise-Up/server) and [website](https://github.com/Kittens-Rise-Up/website) need to be running so the client can connect to the game server properly.

 1. Fork this repository
 2. Clone your fork with [git scm](https://git-scm.com)
 3. Install [Godot Mono 64 Bit](https://godotengine.org)